SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: smashprofile, profileinfo

 - **%randomquote**
-    - Info: Gets you a random quote from someone.
+    - Info: **Slash version available.** Gets you a random quote from someone.

 - **%ranked**
     - Info: **Slash version available.** Pings your ranked role according to you Elo value and stores your ping for 30 Minutes.
 Has a 2 minute cooldown and can only be used in our ranked arena channels.